Flag of the Faroe Islands: Description and symbolism

-White symbolises the creators of the flag, the foam of the sea and the pure, radiant sky of the Faroe Islands, while the old Faroese blue and red colours are reminiscent of other Scandinavian and Nordic flags, representing the Faroe Islands' bonds with other Nordic countries.
+White symbolises the foam of the sea and the pure, radiant sky of the Faroe Islands, while the old Faroese blue and red colours are reminiscent of other Scandinavian and Nordic flags, representing the Faroe Islands' bonds with other Nordic countries.

 Colours

 The specific colours of the flag are defined in a 1959 law.

 History

 The modern Faroese flag was devised in 1919 by Jens Oliver Lisberg and others while they were studying in Copenhagen.
 The first time Merkið was raised in the Faroe Islands was on 22 June that year in Fámjin on the occasion of a wedding.
 On 25 April 1940, the British occupation government approved the flag for use by Faroese vessels, during the tenure of Carl Aage Hilbert as Danish prefect.
 Britain did not want the same flag as German-occupied Denmark to be used.
-April 25 is still celebrated as Flaggdagur and it is a national holiday.
+April 25 is still celebrated as Flaggdagur, and it is a national holiday.
 With the Home Rule Act of 23 March, 1948, the flag was recognized by the Danish Government as the national flag of the Faroes.
 The original flag is displayed in the church of Fámjin in Suðuroy.